xdarklight/build-cm-script/README.md

 build-cm-script
 ===============

-A hacky script used to build CM roms.
+A hacky script for building CyanogenMod roms.
 Use at your own risk - may eat kittens!<br>
-It also integrates [cm-update-server].
+It also has [cm-update-server] integration.

 ---